Calebio/Personal-Notes/Azure/az-500-notes.md

 - You can deploy an SQL managed instance to a dedicated virtual network subnet that does not have any resource connected.
 The subnet can have a service endpoint or can be delegated for a different service.

+- Azure DDoS Network Protection offers comprehensive DDoS protection for Azure resources, including those with Basic SKU public IPs.
+It includes the capabilities to protect against DDoS attacks, regardless of the public IP SKU, by applying the protection at the network level.

 **Azure Front Door**
 **Role:** Global Layer 7 Load Balancer & CDN.
 Scope: Global (Not deployed into a VNet; it sits at the "Edge" of Microsoft's network).